 Day Two Seeing the Mountain

 This area is all about the mountain and skiing.
 Sure, there are other things to do but the big draw must be the skiing here.
-Crocheted Mountain is a ski resort area like few others.
-They boast some impressive artificial snow making tools that include over 100 fan guns and thousands of feet of underground supply lines for power and water to those same snow guns.
+Crocheted Mountain is a ski resort area like a few others.
+They boast some impressive artificial snow-making tools that include over 100 fan guns and thousands of feet of underground supply lines for power and water to those same snow guns.
 The system allows the facility to produce and place over 1 dump truck load of snow equivalent every single minute of operation.
-That means over 6,000 gals of water to make over 1,200 pounds of snow in a single minute.
+That means over 6,000 gals of water make over 1,200 pounds of snow in a single minute.

 They have 5 lifts here with a 1,000-foot drop in elevation available from 25 runs and trails.
 The mountain offers many ski options via passes, and additional add-on services and access that can make your stay during skiing season here very enjoyable.

 The mountain in the summer is a lovely site and the area still has much to offer.
 For me, today meant a trip to the Franklin Pierce Homestead.